The various online colleges in Mississippi offerings prove that the “Deep South” state is deeply invested in education.

 These are just a few examples of online degrees offered, but there are many more available that may support your interests and career goals.

 Overview of Higher Education in Mississippi

-Of the 36, 23 are public schools, 9 are non-profit private schools, and 4 are for-profit private schools.
-The NCES reports that the average cost for residents to attend one of the state’s 4-year colleges is $8,340, while non-residents will pay closer to $19,942.
+Mississippi has 36 degree-granting institutions to choose from, according to the NCES.
+Of the 34, 23 are public schools, 9 are non-profit private schools, and 2 are for-profit private schools.
+The NCES reports that the average cost for residents to attend one of the state’s 4-year colleges is $8,642, while non-residents will pay closer to $19,080.
 Both are well below the national average.

 Editorial Listing ShortCode:

 Mississippi is a member of the Southern Regional Education Board (SREB), a 16-state collaboration focused on sharing resources and initiatives to improve higher education.
 Through this organization, residents are able to pursue degrees in participating states while paying in-state tuition rates.

 Employment Outlook for College Graduates in Mississippi